Aniket0898/ReAI/README.md

 pip install -r requirements.txt
 ```
 ## configure aws-cli
-you should have created acccess keys an AWS IAM user with permission for bedrock access.
+You should have created acccess keys an AWS IAM user with permission for bedrock access.
 Execute command for configuring keys.
 ```
 aws configure
 ```